 In 2006, the Organization established accounts with the Pinellas Community Foundation (PCF) in the amount of \$10,000 and Community Foundation of Tampa Bay (CFTB) in the amount of \$10,000.
-This total amount of \$20,000 is considered an asset (beneficial interest in assets held by others) of the Organization and is included in the accompanying consolidated statements of financial position as of June 30, 2017 and 2016 as both an asset and a permanently restricted net asset.
+This total amount of \$20,000 is considered an asset (beneficial interest in assets held by others) of the Organization and is included in the accompanying consolidated statements of financial position as of June 30, 2018 and 2017 as both an asset and a permanently restricted net asset.
 Although the Organization does not have the right to receive the assets per the Trust Agreements, the contribution to these funds is considered an asset of the Organization as it has been named beneficiary.
 Earnings on the funds, net of any service fees, will be periodically distributed to the Organization in accordance with the agreement.
-The Organization has received approximately \$1,000 in earnings on these accounts for the years ending June 30, 2017 and 2016.
+The Organization has received approximately \$1,000 in earnings on these accounts for the years ending June 30, 2018 and 2017.
 The trust assets are composed of cash and cash equivalents, fixed income, equity securities, and real and tangible asset funds.
-The portfolio is managed by an investment company.
+The portfolio is managed by an investment company with oversight by PCF and CFTB.